X

 Build the right connection to Berlin’s startups with us

 Ensure that you are sending the right message across.
 If you’re an entrepreneur who wants to establish a startup in Germany, see to it that your communication and all your information are in order and using the right German language and terminology.
 Trust the experienced and professional translators and subject matter experts of Day Translations, Inc. to translate your documents into German.
 Our translators are native speakers and live in-country, ensuring that all the requirements and nuances of any language are properly utilized.
-For quick, accurate and reliable translation services, give us call at 1-800-969-6853 or send us an email at Contact us.
+For quick, accurate and reliable translation services in Germany, give us call at 1-800-969-6853 or send us an email at Contact us.
 We can quickly respond to your need for language services because we are open 24/7, 365 days a year.